Register early for the SAT July 22, 2019 18:13

 A couple of anecdotes:

-- For the August SAT test this year, towards the end of May, our students reported that they were unable to find any spots available in San Francisco and had to choose a testing site in Oakland or elsewhere.
+- For registration for the August SAT 2020 test, towards the end of May, our students reported that they were unable to find any spots available in San Francisco and had to choose a testing site in Oakland or elsewhere.

 - Someone REALLY needed to take the ACT in July, and had to fly out of state to do so.